Map Loading... Scroll Down

 Legal Name Change

-In Wyoming, you can change your name back to a former name, such as your maiden name, during the divorce process.
+In Wyoming, you can change your name to a former name, such as the spouse’s maiden name, during the divorce process.

-In most cases, you will need to include your Name Change Request in the divorce complaint.
+In most cases, you must include your Name Change Request in the divorce complaint.
 When filing the divorce complaint, the spouse seeking the name change should include their specific request for the court to restore their former name.

 Sources and References: